-- inability to bear weight on affected ankle
+- inability to put weight on the affected ankle

 - skin discoloration

-- Use elastic bandages (such as an ACE bandage) to wrap your ankle.
+- using elastic bandages (such as an ACE bandage) to wrap your ankle, but not too tightly

-- Wear a brace to support your ankle.
+- wearing a brace to support your ankle

-- Keep your foot raised above your heart with pillows when resting or sleeping to reduce swelling.
+- elevating your foot with pillows as necessary to reduce swelling

-- Use ibuprofen (such as Advil) or acetaminophen (such as Tylenol) to manage swelling and pain.
+- taking ibuprofen (such as Advil) or acetaminophen (such as Tylenol) to manage pain

-- Get plenty of rest and do not put weight on your ankle.
+- getting plenty of rest and not putting weight on your ankle

 - wrapping the affected ankle in an elastic bandage